-It would seem like fate bound the Nasivern to a cycle of death and rebirth, unable to escape their conflictive nature, which in turn thwarted them of the great path that they were destined to walk upon.
+It would seem like fate bound the Nasivern to a cycle of death and rebirth, unable to escape their conflictive nature, which in turn has thwarted them off the great path that they were once destined to walk upon.

-Far too many chapters of their history have been forever lost by war and strife.
-However, their known history has been chronicled across seven major ages.
-What follows is a brief account of each age:
+Far too many chapters of their history have been forever lost by war and strife, and now, the Nasivern race teeters on the verge of extinction.
+Their known history has been chronicled and documented across seven major ages.

 THE PRIMAL AGE

-What reasons would a God have to concoct such an abhorrent plan, to betray his peers and go against the creation of life itself, that is perhaps, a question that the universe will never know the answer to.
+What reasons would a God have to concoct such an abhorrent plan, to betray his peers and go against the creation of life itself — that is perhaps, a question that the universe will never know the answer to.

-These Primal or First Nasivern (as some preferred to call them), acted as a transgression on all life forms created by the Gods, unmaking the order that they had worked so hard to establish.
-Armed by their sinister maker and bolstered by his very own rage, the scourge of the First Nasivern marched across the stars like a locust swarm, destroying everything in their wake, and ultimately committing their greatest sin: the murder of a God.
+These Primal or “First Nasivern,” as some preferred to call them, acted as a transgression on all life forms created by the Gods, unmaking the order that they had worked so hard to establish.
+Armed by their sinister maker and bolstered by his very own rage, the scourge of the First Nasivern marched across the stars like a locust swarm, destroying everything in their wake, and ultimately committing their greatest sin, the murder of one of the Gods.

-With the majority of the First Nasivern destroyed and their puppeteer defeated and brought to justice, the remaining Gods had to decide what to do with the few surviving Nasivern in their home planet before they would depart the galaxy.
+With the majority of the First Nasivern destroyed and their maker defeated and brought to justice, the remaining Gods had to decide what to do with the few surviving Nasivern on their home planet before they would depart the galaxy.

-Her mercy had absolved the surviving First Nasivern of all their sins and the horrors of their transgressions.
-Their atonement however, would come in the form of a newfound purpose: Instead of being the scourge of creation, the Nasivern race was to rise up from their ashes and proudly stand tall as protectors of all life.
+Sollente’s actions had absolved the surviving First Nasivern of all their sins and the horrors of their transgressions.
+Their atonement however, would come in the form of a newfound purpose.
+Instead of being the scourge of creation, the rebornNasivern race was to rise up from their ashes and proudly stand tall as protectors of all life.

 THE AGE OF MERCY

-If successful, then upon the death of a Nasivern, their soul will be able to return to their Mother, and they will be shrouded from the cold of the dark void by her embrace for all of eternity — otherwise they’ll succumb to an eternal afterlife of emptiness, devoid of warmth.
+If successful, then upon the death of a Nasivern, their soul will be able to return to their Mother, and they will be shrouded from the cold of the dark and empty void of death by her warm embrace for all of eternity — otherwise they’ll succumb to an eternal afterlife of emptiness, devoid of warmth.

-Large cities were built, nations and societies arose from nothing, with four great ones eclipsing the rest: Isfahan, Arghest, Antissa, and Ulaid.
-These four nations were the most prosperous of them all, with Isfahan standing above the rest, pridefully upholding their heavenly mandate to protect life.
+Large cities were built, and nations and societies arose from nothing, with four great ones eclipsing the rest: Isfahan, Arghest, Antissa, and Ulaid.
+These four nations were the most prosperous of them all, with Isfahan standing above the rest, with Isfahan’s warriors proudly upholding the Merciful Mother’s mandate to protect all life.

 THE AGE OF WONDER / THE AGE OF ARGHEST

-With a single stroke, the Arghest forces wiped the majority of the Isfahan army; the Emperor had little regard for his own loyal forces that also perished during the explosion; victory at all costs was what drove him.
-The Wound of the World became an eternal testament to the insurmountable might of Arghest.
+With a single stroke, the Arghest forces had wiped the majority of the Isfahan army with their horrific weapon.
+The “Wound of the World,” a massive crater that now exists where Ashel once used to stand, became an eternal testament to the insurmountable might of Arghest.

 In a swift and decisive assault, the Kingdom of Isfahan was decimated and its people wiped.
-The ruins of Isfahan became a reminder to the rest of the Nasivern world of the ultimate consequence that would befall all those that dared oppose the Empire.
+Much like the Wound of the World, the ruins of Isfahan became a reminder to the rest of the Nasivern world of the ultimate consequence that would befall all those that dared oppose the Empire.

 The conquest of the old Nasivern world at the hands of the Arghest Empire shattered the Nasivern dream of walking among the stars.
-The Arghest prohibited worshiping the Mother Sollente, and all devotion to her was punishable by death — devotion to the Emperor however, was expected, celebrated, and mandatory.
+The Empire prohibited worshiping Sollente, and all devotion to Her was punishable by death — devotion to the Emperor however, was expected of each and every citizen.

-The rise of the Arghest Empire is often attributed to their discovery of ancient remnant technology from the theorized Primal Age, however, that hypothesis was never been able to be confirmed; in a move spun out of sycophancy for their new Emperor and as part of a larger historical revisionism movement, the scholars of that era renamed the Age of Wonder as the Age of Arghest.
+The rise of the Arghest Empire is often attributed to their discovery of ancient remnant technology from the theorized Primal Age — however, that hypothesis has never been able to be confirmed.
+In a move spun out of sycophancy for their new Emperor and as part of a larger historical revisionism movement, the scholars of that era renamed the Age of Wonder as the Age of Arghest.

 THE AGE OF DEVASTATION

 The Arghest Empire, unchallenged and unopposed, continued to rule the old Nasivern World for nearly three decades with a firm grasp.
 The majority of the conquered nations and their citizens had simply resigned to live under the might of the Empire.

-Several heroes began to rise up among those that opposed Arghest, such as Isthara, a young woman that wielded the Absolute Doctrine of the warriors of old.
+Several heroes began to rise up among those that opposed Arghest, such as Isthara, a young Nasivern woman that wielded the Absolute Doctrine of the warriors of old.
 Taking matters into their own hands, Isthara founded Daybreak, a small, yet effective elite fighting force whose ultimate purpose was to bring peace and freedom to the subjugated Nasivern societies.

-Meanwhile, an assortment of rebellious organizations and remnants of the old Kingdom of Isfahan coalesced and rose up the banners of the fallen Kingdom.
+An assortment of rebellious organizations and remnants of the old Kingdom of Isfahan coalesced and rose up the banners of the fallen Kingdom.
 Bolstered and funded by dissenting groups from within the Empire itself, they would soon come to form the first actual tangible threat to the Arghest rule.

-The gruesome war had devastated all cities, food and supplies were scarce, lands were rendered infertile; billions had perished in the war — the cost of their newfound freedom was high.
+A victory was achieved, yes, but it was a victory not worth celebrating, as the old Nasivern world was laid in complete waste.
+The gruesome war had devastated all cities.
+Food and supplies were scarce, lands had been rendered infertile, and hundreds of millions had perished in the war — the cost of their newfound freedom was simply too high.

 THE AGE OF REBIRTH

 By air, land, and sea, their journey was not without its perils and hardships, but eventually, the Nasivern arrived at their destination and began to build what they called, the New World.

 The first Flame Festival took place during those days, a celebration that the Nasivern would soon deeply appreciate and hold dear.
-They built a giant bonfire in the center of what would eventually become the city of Nineveh to keep themselves warm in one of the coldest nights following their arrival, and for the first time in years, the Nasivern danced, celebrated and rejoiced.
-The giant flame represented their undying spirit, a message to the stars above that the flame of the Nasivern still burned bright and everlasting—a testament to the indomitable might of the Nasivern and their refusal to fade into oblivion.
+It is said that they once built a giant bonfire in the center of what would eventually become the city of Nineveh to keep themselves warm in one of the coldest nights following their arrival — and for the first time in years, the Nasivern danced, celebrated and rejoiced around the warmth of the large bonfire.

 After the founding of Nineveh, other cities followed suit, such as Elmes, Yufero, Ebla, Tikal, Nara, and Nivaos.
 The Nasivern population began to slowly rise back in numbers, however, they would remain at a fraction of what they once were during the previous Ages.

-The Rebirth of the Nasivern came with a rediscovery of art, music, and other forms of cultural expression that had been lost by the Arghest Conquest.
+The rebirth of the Nasivern came with a rediscovery of art, music, and other forms of cultural expression that had been lost by the Arghest Conquest.
 After the New World was solidified, the Nasivern once again looked towards the stars, and at last, attempted to explore the vastness of space.

-The Nasivern, who had always lived a life free from the ravages of time, found the humans in Orbis most intriguing, their lives were short, finite, and fragile, withering and aging in such a short span of time, unlike them, the bearers of Sollente’s gift of life.
+The Nasivern, who had always lived a life free from the ravages of time, found the humans in Orbis most intriguing.
+Their lives were short, finite, and fragile, withering and aging in such a short span of time, unlike them, the bearers of Sollente’s gift of life.

 Relations between the Nasivern and Vaifen were cemented after the Nasivern aided the small Nation-state against their war with the much larger Republic of Svarzfal.
-Aeoros Isthal, now the new leader of Daybreak, aided Vaifen against the Svarzfal forces, turning the tide of the conflict from what would’ve been a decisive Svarzfal victory into an armistice.
+Aeoros Isthal, the new leader of Daybreak, aided Vaifen against the Svarzfal forces, turning the tide of the conflict from what would’ve been a decisive Svarzfal victory into an armistice.

 A tranquil period of cooperation between Nasivern and Orbis continued, which was interrupted when the Nasivern home world was attacked by an invading extraterrestrial fleet known as The Estremoz, who proclaimed that they had arrived to cleanse the galaxy of the Nasivern’s sinful existence.

 The Estremoz employed large, infernal ships, which deployed a payload that caused irreparable damage to the Nasiern world.
 The air turned foul, the land was polluted, and the water tainted by a destructive force unlike anything the Nasivern had seen in the past.
-One by one, the cities of the New World began to fall at the Estremoz’s infernal machines and their cloud of death, until only the city of Nineveh remained.
+One by one, the cities of the New World began to fall to the Estremoz’s infernal machines and their wave of death, until only the city of Nineveh remained.

-The day of the Battle of Nineveh was also the last day of the Age of Rebirth, Isthara, the White Blaze, met her demise on that same day.
-According to the reports of some of the survivors, the Nasivern’s last stand, led by Aeoros Isthal and last living members of Daybreak, managed to seize one of the Estremoz’s world destroyers.
+The day of the Battle of Nineveh was also the last day of the Age of Rebirth.
+Isthara, the White Blaze, met her demise on that same day.
+According to the reports of some of the survivors, the Nasivern’s last stand, led by Aeoros Isthal and the last living members of Daybreak, managed to seize one of the Estremoz’s world destroyers.